Say Goodbye to Mommy Guilt

 So I’ve made a decision.
 One that I hope all of you can understand.
 From this moment forward — and forevermore — I am done with mommy guilt.
 I’ve decided that I no longer have any use for it.
 The end.
 And it’s pretty darn empowering.

-To be perfectly honest, I could really give two hoots what anyone else thinks about me my parenting style, what I choose to feed my family, or how I discipline my children when they are throwing the tantrum of all tantrums in the middle of the grocery store.
+To be perfectly honest, I couldn’t really give two hoots what anyone else thinks about me my parenting style, what I choose to feed my family, or how I discipline my children when they are throwing the tantrum of all tantrums in the middle of the grocery store.
 Every family dynamic is different, and as I am learning (day-in and day-out) there is no magical formula, no one-size-fits-all solution to the most challenging parenting issues.

 I choose instead to embrace the beautifully disastrous journey that is this thing we call motherhood.
 I choose to love and support the women of my tribe.
 To afford myself the same “mommy grace” I preach to so many of my girlfriends when they are in the weeds, when there seems to be no relief in sight.
 To accept the unconditional love of my family, and savor every precious, messy moment.
 Today I am drawing a line in the sand.
 Will you join me?
 Let’s say goodbye to mommy guilt, once and for all.
 But how?

 We have to let go of the garbage, and accept that we are enough — enough NOW, just as we are at this exact moment in time.

 Here is the source of some of my mommy guilt.
 I am so done…

 - Worrying that I didn’t breastfeed my children long enough.
 That I have somehow prevented them from getting into Harvard, or prevented them from reaching their fullest potential.
 Like many (most) moms, I did the best I could.